sotiris-chrysanthou/LACrimes/README.md

 ORDER BY
     AgeGroup;
 ```
-### **Query 10**: Find the area with the longest time range without an occurrence of a specific crime.
+### **Query10**: Find the area with the longest time range without an occurrence of a specific crime.
 Include the time range in the results.
 The same for Rpt Dist No.
 #### Area
 ```sql
 WITH crime_date_ranges AS (